kv2000/DeepCharacters_Pytorch/README.md

 # Deep Characters Pytorch
-Pytorch implementation of the components mentioned in Deep Dynamic Characters(Siggraph 2021)
+Pytorch implementation part of the components mentioned in Deep Dynamic Characters(Siggraph 2021)